metta-systems/libsss/doc/spec.md

 Streams in channels keep their global IDs and continue delivering data even after channel switch.

+> Old CurveCP description:

+A byte stream is a string of bytes, between 0 bytes and 2^60-1 bytes (allowing more than 200 gigabits per second continuously for a year), followed by either success or failure.
+The bytes in an N-byte stream have positions 0,1,2,...,N-1; the success/failure bit has position N. A message from the sender can include a block of bytes of data from anywhere in the stream; a block can include as many as 1024 bytes.
+A message from the receiver can acknowledge one or more ranges of data that have been successfully received.

+The first range acknowledged in a message always begins with position 0.
+Subsequent ranges acknowledged in the same message are limited to 65535 bytes.
+Each range boundary sent by the receiver matches a boundary of a block previously sent by the sender, but a range normally includes many blocks.

+Once the receiver has acknowledged a range of bytes, the receiver is taking responsibility for all of those bytes; the sender is expected to discard those bytes and never send them again.
+The sender can send the bytes again; usually this occurs because the first acknowledgment was lost.
+The receiver discards the redundant bytes and generates a new acknowledgment covering those bytes.

 ##### Starting new stream.
 ###### Initiating root stream (LSID 0)
 ###### Initiating sub-streams